Kanda09/Workshop-Godot/Initiation-Godot.md

 Our player is really ugly when we think about it.

-Yeah, I know. "what player" you're asking ?
+Yeah, I know.
+"What player" you're asking ?

 You're right, a collision shape cannot represent how **Magnificient** our player can be !